Hieromon/AutoConnect/mkdocs/faq.md

 Probably **WiFi.begin** failed with the specified SSID.
 Activating the [debug printing](advancedusage.md#debug-print) will help you to track down the cause.

+## <i class="fa fa-question-circle"></i> How can I detect the captive portal starting?

+You can use the [AutoConnect::onDetect](api.md#ondetect) exit routine.
+For more details and an implementation example of the onDetect exit routine, refer to the chapter "[Captive portal start detection](advancedusage.md#captive-portal-start-detection)".

 ## <i class="fa fa-question-circle"></i> How change esp8266ap for SSID name in Captive portal?

 You can change both by using [AutoConnectConfig::apid](apiconfig.md#apid) and [AutoConnectConfig::psk](apiconfig.md#psk).
 Refer to section [Change SSID and Password for SoftAP](advancedusage.md#change-ssid-and-password-for-softap) in [Advanced usage](advancedusage.md).